International Shoe Co. v. Washington: Analysis

 The court broke down the types of contact that a defendant can have with a state into "casual" contact and "systematic and continuous" contact.
 In cases with only casual contact, the claim must be related to the contact in order for the state to have jurisdiction.
 Casual contact is not a basis for bringing unrelated claims.
 Systematic and continuous contact allows for both claims related to the contact and unrelated claims.

+Legal legacy

-It was and remains a broad doctrine.
+The ruling in International Shoe was and remains a broad doctrine.
 It eventually allowed states to create "long arm" statutes and responded to the actualities of the national market of the United States.
 Defendants had often avoided legal responsibilities by "scampering" from the state of occurrence and not being available for service of process.
-This case changed that to some extent, though the "traditional notions of fair play and substantial justice" are drawn from the Due Process Clause of the Fourteenth Amendment and Aristotle's notions of justice.
+This case changed that to some extent, though the "traditional notions of fair play and substantial justice" are drawn from the Due Process Clause of the Fourteenth Amendment.
 The doctrine of International Shoe is broad, but the Court has recognized that it has limits, nevertheless.